StructifyAI/structify/docs/source/examples/example0.rst

 Making the Internet Your Database
 =================================

 The central feature of Structify is powering individuals like you to structure unstructured data on the web.
-This is a powerful concept, and it's not just about making the web more structured.
-It's about making the web your database.
-Accessible whenever, wherever, and however you want.
-And always effortlessly up-to-date.
+It's a powerful tool that can transform the web into a database that's always up-to-date.

 Grabbing Relevant Press & News about Clients
 --------------------------------------------